thedjpetersen/subway/README.md

 The inspiration from this project was trying to watch a fellow programmer try to explain how to set up screen/irssi to a non-technical person.

-Subway is built with [node.js](http://nodejs.org/) and Martyn Smith's [node-irc](https://github.com/martynsmith/node-irc) on the backend, and [Backbone.js](http://documentcloud.github.com/backbone/) and [jQuery](http://jquery.com/) on the frontend.
+Subway is built with [node.js](http://nodejs.org/), Martyn Smith's [node-irc](https://github.com/martynsmith/node-irc), and MongoDB on the backend, and [Backbone.js](http://documentcloud.github.com/backbone/) and [jQuery](http://jquery.com/) on the frontend.